Homemade Cooked Diets for Dogs

 Organic apple cider vinegar, nutritional or brewer’s yeast, and dark molasses also supply trace minerals.
 Other fresh food supplements that may provide benefits include raw honey, ginger (especially good for digestion), and fresh crushed garlic (no more than one-half of a small clove per 20 pounds of body weight daily, as more can cause anemia; see Garlic for Dogs - How Much and How Often? for more details).

 You may want to add probiotics, especially if your dog is stressed or ill, has been treated with antibiotics, or has had diarrhea.
 Supplements with multiple strains of beneficial bacteria are preferable to plain acidophilus; Bacillus coagulans (formerly called Lactobacillus sporogenes; available at Amazon) and Enterococcus faecium are two that may be especially good for dogs.
 Bifidobacterium animalis (found in Probiotic Miracle from Nusentia, available at Amazon) has also been shown to reduce the time for acute diarrhea to resolve.
 Several canine probiotic supplements, such as Jarrow Formula's Pet Dophilus Powder and Fortiflora from Purina (best price at EntirelyPets), contain Enterococcus faecium.
+(Note that despite its proven beneficial effects, E. faecium may be best used short-term due to possible issues with antibiotic resistance, opportunistic infections such as UTIs, and effects if transmitted to humans.
+Strain SF68 appears to be safer than other E. faecium strains.)
 Digestive enzymes are also helpful for some dogs with gastrointestinal problems.

 See Supplements for more information.